 There are, however, ways in which GRAVEL outdoes Forza Horizon 3 and Forza Motorsport 7.
 First off, the latter doesn’t have any races set in arenas, which is like driving a truck or 4X4 during a Supercross event.
 And yes, that is as much fun as you imagine it would be.

 GRAVEL also makes it a lot easier to turn the music down or off than a Forza game, which is really important because the music in both games is truly terrible and often obnoxiously loud.

-In the end, GRAVEL may not be on par with Forza Horizon 3 and Forza Motorsport 7.
+GRAVEL may not be on par with Forza Horizon 3 and Forza Motorsport 7.
 But it does have enough of that series’ best elements, and a few of its own, to make it a fun and engaging off-road racing game.
 Well, until the unannounced but we all know it’s coming Forza Horizon 4 comes out this fall.